opensciency/sprint-content/results.md

-* External obstacles: **cultural barriers** (lack of support and recognition from your institution), **disagreement **between collaborators involved in the research on what results to make open, **legal **and **security **considerations;
+* External obstacles: **cultural barriers** (lack of support and recognition from your institution), **disagreement** between collaborators involved in the research on what results to make open, **legal **and **security **considerations;
-* Internal obstacles: investment of **time **and **effort **needed upfront to make your results open including the need to learn additional **skills**, afraid of scooping, the lack of **funding **for instance for open-access publications and curating research results.
+* Internal obstacles: investment of **time** and **effort** needed upfront to make your results open including the need to learn additional **skills**, afraid of scooping, the lack of **funding** for instance for open-access publications and curating research results.

 These obstacles apply for any Research Objects (created by you or your collaborators) e.g. data, software and documents, reports and publications.

-Let’s focus on results that are not software or data.
+Let's focus on results that are not software or data.
 You can check the Data and Software modules for any questions specifically related to open data and software.

 One of the major steps in research is the communication of your ideas and insights from your work into a clear, open, and accessible format that can help key stakeholders make meaningful decisions.
 Mastering different ways to convey your insights responsibly is challenging and can be seen as a diversion to your research work: blogging, writing public summaries, podcasting, presenting posters and talks at conferences outside of your discipline, and using social media require communication skills that are not usually taught to students, and can be extremely time consuming while the impact is very difficult to measure.